Taos Pueblo: Setting

 Taos Pueblo's most prominent architectural feature is a multi-storied residential complex of reddish-brown adobe, built on either side of the Rio Pueblo.
-The Pueblo's website states it was probably built between 1000 and 1450.

 The pueblo was designated a National Historic Landmark on October 9, 1960.
 In 1992 it was designated as a UNESCO Heritage Site.
 As of 2010, about 150 people live in the historical pueblo full-time.